Chinatown's quietly complex & elegant cuisine. Standout uni custard, comté tart, & roasted duck in a cool, minimalist setting.

 Willa Moore reviews Bridges, a Chinatown restaurant offering elegantly complex food that outshines the scene, with standout dishes like uni custard and comté tart.

-"Standout dishes include the sea urchin custard with shrimp, comté tart, the duck, and the pork chop.
-The sardine toast and rhubarb dishes are also highly recommended."
+"Highly recommended dishes include the uni custard with shrimp, comté tart, and roasted duck.
+The sardine toast with rhubarb and the chocolate hazelnut tart are also noted as exceptional."

 Important Note